dig-doc/knot/doc/dev/build.rst

 ============

 .. note:: This section lists basic requirements.
 Individual modules might have additional build or runtime dependencies.
+You may also use ``apkg build-dep`` from the above section to install the dependencies, then build Knot Resolver manually using Meson.

 The following dependencies are needed to build and run Knot Resolver with core functions: